-RT-PoE commands: PSE check after commands issued reset connect on detect ok Verify that the PSE recognizes a valid PD. detect hi Verify that the PSE does not see a valid PD. detect ok Verify that the PSE does not see a valid PD. cap on
+RT-PoE commands: PSE check after commands issued reset connect on Verify that the PSE does not see a valid PD. detect ok Verify that the PSE does recognize a valid PD. detect hi Verify that the PSE does not see a valid PD. detect ok Verify that the PSE does not see a valid PD. cap on